A Minor in Theatre is also available.

 Students are accepted into this three-year Graduate Dance program every other year.

-For application information, contact Barbara Hayley, dance coordinator.
+For application information, contact the dance coordinator, Leslie A. Scott.

 In an average academic year, Tulane University Theatre produces three to four mainstage productions and two dance concerts directed and choreographed by faculty or professional guest artists.